Remote Access to the Martinos Center Computer System

 Windows PuTTY users should make a tunnel with "8080" as

-the Source Port and "rock:80" as the Destination.
+the Source Port and "proxy:80" as the Destination.

 Remember to click the Add button.